TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/GuidelinesAdministrators/EncryptedCommunication/Index.rst

 significant impact on the security of your website.
 It is clear that the use of SSL for the backend of TYPO3 improves the security.

-TYPO3 supports a SSL encrypted backend and offers some specific configuration options for this purpose, see configuration option "lockSSL" in chapter "Guidelines for TYPO3 integrators".
+TYPO3 CMS supports a SSL encrypted backend and offers some specific configuration options for this purpose, see configuration option "lockSSL" in chapter "Guidelines for TYPO3 integrators".